Robertson: Budget 2019 more like a company 'annual report'

 Business NZ chief executive Kirk Hope says he hopes the Budget will offer some more explanation of the Government's "broader economic strategy" and "how the wellbeing Budget approach might assist business growth".

-"It's up to me and the Government to explain that and show people how we're doing that," Robertson says.
+Robertson says: "it's up to me and the Government to explain that and show people how we're doing that.

 So how are the accounts?
 Is there money to invest?